auth0/auth0-PHP/README.md

 - Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your application as organizations.
 - Manage their membership in a variety of ways, including user invitation.
-- Configure branded, federated login flows for each organization.
+- Configure branded, federated login flows for each Organization.
 - Implement role-based access control, such that users can have different roles when authenticating in the context of various organizations.
 - Build administration capabilities into your products, using the Organizations API, so that those businesses can manage their organizations.

 Note that Organizations is currently only available to customers on our Enterprise and Startup subscription plans.

-#### 3.9.1.
-Initializing the SDK with Organizations
+#### Initializing the SDK with Organizations

 Configure the SDK with your Organization ID: